FreeFem/FreeFem-doc/source/introduction/installation.rst

        brew cask install gfortran

-.. note:: If you have installed gcc via brew, .gfortran comes with it and you do not need this line
+.. note:: If you have installed gcc via brew, gfortran comes with it and you do not need this line

 3. To use **FreeFEM** parallel version, install `openmpi <https://www.open-mpi.org/software/ompi/v4.0/>`__  or  `mpich <http://www.mpich.org/downloads/>`__